wjmeow/wjmeow.github.io/_pages/about.md

 ---
 layout:    about
 permalink: "/about"
-author:    mkimish
+author:   Kimi
-keywords:  about person demo example
+keywords:  about person
-title:     About - MKimiSH
+title:     About - Kimi
 menutitle: About
 weight:    90
 excerpt:   This page contains a more casual description of the author.
 ---
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-I have recently finished my master studies in CS at ETH Zurich.
-In fact, I think Informatik sounds better than Computer Science.
-I have been working on the restoration of both synthetic and real images, and my current focus is on the synthetic side, more specifically, how to reconstruct rendered images from a handful of light transport samples.
+I am currently a third-year PhD student in Peking University.
+I have been working on the environment and health impact on solid fuel use in China and some relative policy evaluation.

-A lot of my spare time is spent with my girlfriend (manually showing a heart :P) who also gives a lot of helpful advice on this website.
-Besides, I play 2 games: [osu!](https://osu.ppy.sh/home) and [minesweeper](http://www.minesweeper.info/worldranking.html).
-Therefore, I can say I am somehow good at controlling the mouse.
+I love travelling around the world.
+So far, I've been to more than 20 provinces in China and more than 25 states & cities outside of China.
+I also like playing games: board games and minesweeper.

-Feel free to drop an [email](mailto:xyzhang.qd@gmail.com) if you are interested in what I do or play!
+Feel free to drop an [email](mailto:wjmeng@pku.edu.cn) if you are interested in what I do or play!

 This website is built out of the Jekyll theme [`jekyllDecent`](https://github.com/jwillmer/jekyllDecent).